michellejwatson/michelle-portfolio/README.md

 A webpage that provides a portfolio of the projects I have worked on, my work experience, and a contact me form.

 ## Tools Used
-Backend: sanity.io
+- Backend: sanity.io
-Frontend: React
+- Frontend: React
-Animations: framer-motion
+- Animations: framer-motion
-CSS styling: node-sass
+- CSS styling: node-sass
-Continuous Integration / Deployment: Netlify.
+- Deployment: Netlify.
 Deployed site can be found at: https://mich-wats-portfolio.netlify.app/#home

 ## Local Deploy
 - In the backend folder, run `sanity build` then `sanity start`